gavineadie/SatelliteKit/README.md

   Since the non-throwing versions are used internally by `SatelliteKit`, there have been `private` duplicates of those added for internal libaray use only.

+`version/Tag 2.0.0 -- (2025 Feb 16)`

+- SatelliteKit version 2 is, nominally, a major upgrade though, in fact, not much has changed, and nothing computationally.
+It is compatible with Swift 6 and required couple of minor source code changes in its clients.

+  * The use of the `..._throwz()` functions can be replaced with non-throwz versions.

+  * The function:

+    `topPosition(minsAfterEpoch: Double, obsLatLonAlt: LatLonAlt)`

+    is now:

+    `topPosition(minsAfterEpoch: Double, observer: LatLonAlt)`

 ---